-2. £990 has paid for sleeping bags and tents to be taken out by the remarkable Angus Clark on his next trip to Calais, along with waterproof jackets, sleeping equipment etc donated by you.
+2. £990 has paid for sleeping bags and tents were taken to Dunkirk, along with waterproof jackets, sleeping equipment etc donated by you.

-3. The remainder of the money was spent making up 500 food packs which Flip was able to take to Calais with the help of our wonderful friend Angus from Herts For Refugees.
-The food packs together with over 500 large bottles of water and over 500 pieces of fresh fruit were taken to Charlie who runs the incredible Mobile Refugee Support in Dunkirk.
-Charlie distributed the food packs on our behalf.
+3. The remainder of the money was spent making up 500 food packs which Flip was able to take to Calais.
+The food packs together with over 500 large bottles of water and over 500 pieces of fresh fruit were distributed by Flip with Charlie who runs the incredible Mobile Refugee Support in Dunkirk.

 REFUGEE WEEK 2018

 Our two craft workshops for all ages generated 75 beautiful decorated boxes which we have filled with art materials generously donated by Jo Kidd at Berkhamsted Arts and Crafts.
-They are now ready to be shipped to the House For Humanity on Lesvos.
+They are now ready to be shipped to Lesvos.